cepdnaclk/e18-6sp-Automatically-categorizing-Sinhala-news-items-from-selected-news-sources/docs/README.md

 ---

-This is a sample image, to show how to add images to your page.
-To learn more options, please refer [this](https://projects.ce.pdn.ac.lk/docs/faq/how-to-add-an-image/)
+[comment]: # "This is a sample image, to show how to add images to your page.
+To learn more options, please refer [this](https://projects.ce.pdn.ac.lk/docs/faq/how-to-add-an-image/)"

 ![Sample Image](./images/sample.png)